 have a colour or colouring substance that causes the discharge from any sewage treatment plant to receiving waters to be coloured.

+B.2 Any amount of any liquid pharmaceutical waste containing cytotoxic ingredients.

-B.2 B.3 A discharge has prohibited characteristics if it has any characteristic which exceeds the concentration or other limits specified in Appendix A unless specifically approved for that particular consent.
+B.3 A discharge has prohibited characteristics if it has any characteristic which exceeds the concentration or other limits specified in Schedule A unless specifically approved for that particular consent.

 B.4 A discharge has a prohibited characteristic if it has any amount of: